 The top priority is, of course, to end the war in Vietnam.
 And while this does not require direct congressional participation in planning and strategy, it does require the support of Congress as well as the support of the American people.
 I believe President Nixon has that support, now that he has reversed the trend of our manpower commitment.
-Mr. Nixon is extricating us from that tragic war, and he is doing so in a manner that will produce a sound settlement of the conflict.

-Meantime, I think it is safe to say that the President's policy of Vietnamizing the war will result in taking U.S. forces in Vietnam below the 200,000 mark in another year or so from the present ceiling of 434,000.
+We are gradually extricating ourselves from that tragic war, and we are doing so in a manner that will produce a sound settlement of the conflict.
+Meantime, I think it is safe to say that the policy of Vietnamizing the war will result in taking U.S. forces in Vietnam below the 200,000 mark in another year or so from the present ceiling of 434,000.